 - 1. Obtain a drop/add form from the Office of the Dean. - 2.
 Meet with your faculty advisor to discuss the changes you wish to make. - 3.
-Complete the form and obtain your faculty advisor and associate dean, or dean's signature.
+Complete the form and obtain your faculty advisor and Assistant Dean for Academic Affairs, or Dean's signature.
 The Office of the Dean will process the form with the registrar's office. - 4.
 Meet with your financial aid advisor to discuss how the change in courses may affect your financial aid packet.